-You should be familiar with the individual's preferences about involving relatives, carers and others in their care and support and respect these.
+You should be familiar with the individual's preferences about involving relatives and others in their care and support, and respect these.

-If you have any difficulties working with relatives and carers, you must get advice from managers or senior colleagues.
+If you have any difficulties working with relatives, you should get advice from managers or senior colleagues.

-3.6 Professional boundaries
+Professional boundaries